40.3 million people are estimated to be trapped in some form of modern slavery in the world today.

 The job they are offered turns out to be a lie and instead they are forced to work in difficult and degrading conditions, with little or no pay.
 The threat of violence, to themselves or their families, hangs over them and traps them in their situation.
 Even if their trafficker does not physically control them, a mistrust of authority may stop them from going to the police.

 This could be the reality for 136,000 men, women and children in the UK.
 Modern slavery knows no borders, and people of all ages and races can be victims.
-The 5,145 potential victims referred to the National Crime Agency in 2017 came from 116 different countries, the most common of which were Albania, Vietnam and the UK.
+The 6,993 potential victims referred to the National Crime Agency in 2018 came from 130 different countries, the most common of which were the UK, Albania, and Vietnam.

 Number of Potential Victims of Trafficking (PVoT) referred to the National Crime Agency in the UK

 Forms of exploitation

-In 2017, the National Crime Agency received 5,145 PVoT referrals.
+In 2018, the National Crime Agency received 6,993 potential victim of trafficking (PVOT) referrals.
 Every referral is voluntary and can only happen if the potential victim gives their permission by signing the referral form (in the case of children their consent is not required).
 Referrals are categorised as one of four distinct forms of exploitation: labour exploitation, sexual exploitation, domestic servitude and organ harvesting.